Sunday, 6 August 2023

 John and Tony crossing a road in Highgate.

 On Tuesday 28th March we met at our usual rendezvous spot, at 10am under the clock at Waterloo.
-We got on the escalator to the lower tube station level and found London Transport's tube map displayed.
 To get to Golders Green station, the start of the literary walk, it was a simple matter of getting on the Northern Line to Edgeware Road.
 Golders Green is thirteen stops from Waterloo.
 A long, leisurely ride.
-We didn't have to stand and the carriages were not crowded.

 The web page, "Literary London Self Guided Tour-Hampstead," provided us with a map of Hampstead together with a list of the authors with short biographies, house addresses and a description of the route.
 This literary tour began outside of Golders Green Station.